 Fine Arts

 GENERAL INTERDISCIPLINARY

 The program in general interdisciplinary studies is designed for students who wish to combine the various disciplines in fine arts.
 Although participation in studio classes is required, the program emphasizes the study of the history, theory, and criticism of the arts in three of the School's instructional areas.
 The nature of the program provides each student the opportunity to plan a uniquely individual course of study with the approval of an advisor.
 Upon completion of this program, students will be awarded the B.A. in Fine Arts with General Interdisciplinary as the area of concentration.

-REQUIREMENTS FOR THE BACHELOR'S DEGREE
+Requirements for the Bachelor's Degree

-University Requirements: See page 22.
+University Requirements: See page 13.

 PROGRAM REQUIREMENTS

 Three one-year surveys in three different areas of the arts selected from Art History 20A-B-C-D-E-F, Art History 40A-B-C, Dance 110A-B-C, Dance 112A-B-C, Drama 40A-B-C, Music 40A-B-C or Music 20 for three quarters, Fine Arts 20 for three quarters; nine performance/studio courses (e.g., acting, ballet, drawing, chorus, orchestra); six upper-division courses in the history, theory, and criticism of the arts in at least two areas of the arts; a senior thesis; two years in a single European language at University level (through 2C) or equivalent competence; related courses in disciplines other than fine arts are encouraged.

 SAMPLE PROGRAM FOR FRESHMEN

+Fall Winter Spring

-Fall Survey Course Winter Survey Course Spring Survey Course
+Survey Course Survey Course Survey Course

-Studio Course Foreign Language Studio Course Studio Course Foreign Language
+Studio Course Studio Course Studio Course

+Foreign Language Foreign Language Foreign Language

 Elective Elective Elective

 COURSES IN FINE ARTS

 20A-B-C The Arts and Man (4-4-4)

-Major accomplishments of man in art, dance, drama, and music.
+Major accomplishments in art, dance, drama, and music.
+(IV)

 22A-B The Nature of Film (4-4)

 104 Literature and Fine Arts (4)

 May be repeated for credit.